paragkapoorcs/pk1/automation/06_Deploy/readme.md

 Copyright 2021 Google Inc. All rights reserved.

-The use of this software is governed by the Pre-GA Offering Terms section of the the Service Specific Terms set forth at https://cloud.google.com/terms/service-terms#general-service-terms
+The use of this software is governed by the Pre-GA Offering Terms section of the [Service Specific Terms](https://cloud.google.com/terms/service-terms#general-service-terms).